KasparEtter/ef1p/pages/email/email.md

 [`multipart/encrypted`](https://datatracker.ietf.org/doc/html/rfc1847#section-2.2).
 Given that the output is just another MIME part, the operations can be applied [in any order](https://datatracker.ietf.org/doc/html/rfc8551#section-3.7).
-Therefore, a message can be first encrypted and then signed but [as we discussed](#modes-of-operation), this is not recommended.
+Therefore, a message can be first encrypted and then signed, but [as we discussed](#modes-of-operation), this is not recommended.
-The flexibility of multipart nesting leads to a lot of complexity and complexity is detrimental to security, which is not ideal for end-to-end security.
+The flexibility of multipart nesting leads to a lot of complexity.
+Since complexity is detrimental to security, this is not ideal for end-to-end security.
 Security researchers [published several attacks on S/MIME and PGP](https://efail.de/) in 2018.
 Among other things, they showed that several mail clients, including Apple Mail and Thunderbird, allowed [HTML content](#html-emails) to span several MIME parts.